 The Company maintains production hubs in three strategic locations: Nueva Ecija, Laguna, and Davao.
 These locations enable the Company to market its products through dealers and distributors situated across the Philippines.
 The Company also caters to foreign markets and exports a fraction of its production volume to countries such as Bangladesh, Vietnam, Myanmar and Indonesia.
-For the fiscal year ending May 31, 2015, 2016, and 2017, the percentage to total sale contributed by sales to foreign countries is 4.5%,3.0% and 1.0% respectively.
+For the fiscal year ending May 31, 2015, 2016, and 2017, and for the 6-month period ending November 30, 2017, the percentage to total sale contributed by sales to foreign countries is 4.5%, 3.0%, 1.0% and 2.36.% respectively.